berachain/offchain-sdk/telemetry/README.md

 `request_success` will be `app_api_request_success`.

 * `HistogramBucketCount`: The number of buckets used for Histogram typed metrics.
 Default is 10.
+  * Note: Each bucket is an observation that needs to scrape in Prometheus, thus the recommended bucket count should be of scale of tens.

 ### Prometheus Methods